 Many annual celebrations have a long, storied history and carry huge global significance.
-Is Elephant Appreciation Day one of them?
+Is National Elephant Appreciation Day one of them?
 Probably not.

 Created in 1996 by Mission Media, a graphics and publishing company, the day’s origins are largely based on owner Wayne Hepburn’s personal fascination with elephants.
 His interest, in turn, began when he received an elephant paperweight as a gift from his daughter.
 Despite its somewhat ridiculous back story, the day has received some official recognition.